|Fees||Look up fees|

 - Apply these concepts to the manufacture and characterisation of products and related soft materials.

-- Ability to apply fundamental science and engineering knowledge
+- apply fundamental science and engineering knowledge

-- Capacity for independent thought
+- have capacity for independent thought

-- Ability to analyse and solve open-ended problems
+- analyse and solve open-ended problems

-- Ability to write a technical report
+- write a technical report

-- Ability to present work in poster format
+- present work in poster format